burlster1980/arupcodev060/content/arup-pages/data-centres.md

             <div class="reveal rich-text__content">
                <h2>Data as the ‘new utility’</h2><P>

 Data is now integral to our daily lives.
-We all use networks and complex data services, expecting them to be fast, reliable and secure.
+Our work and leisure time depend on services powered by data, and we expect them to be fast, reliable and secure.
 </P><P>
 At Arup, we have long viewed data as a utility.
 By adopting this approach with our clients, our data centre specialists are able help deliver operational excellence, high performance and high-efficiency. </P>
                 </p>